Staff

 Twitter: @BenBotanical

-Uma Nagendra
+Dr. Uma Nagendra

-Uma Nagendra
+Dr. Uma Nagendra

-– Conservation Operations Manager and Ecologist Limahuli Garden
+– Conservation Operations Manager and Ecologist, Limahuli Garden

 Dr. Uma Nagendra is the Conservation Operations Manager and Ecologist, at NTBG’s Limahuli Garden and Preserve on Kaua’i, where she is responsible for leading biocultural conservation projects within the 1,000-acre Limahuli Preserve.
 Uma has a PhD in disturbance ecology from the University of Georgia from 2017.
 Uma’s research interests span many aspects of applied ecological conservation.
 Overall, work at Limahuli aims to find appropriate management strategies for ecological and cultural resilience while connecting modern science to traditional ecological practice and knowledge.